 Picture shows some varnished A Call to Arms Iron Brigade infantrymen..

 * Conclusion.
 I hope at least some of this information is useful.
 If you have not tried painting before why not give it a go.
 It's a very relaxing, rewarding and multi-faceted creative pastime and hobby - although there is no getting away from it that patience is required!
 If you ever find a particular painting section a bit repetitive (eg collars, cuffs and facings on Napoleonic infantry) slam on a bit of fast music (Metallica works for me!) and you'll be through it no time with no lapse in quality!
 For more peaceful aural pleasures in addition to music I like listening to the footy on Radio 5 live or catching up on my "reading" by sticking on an audio book whilst I paint away in a world of my own.
-Makes a nice change to use you ears as a primary sense in an age dominated by the more visual media of tvs and computers.
+Makes a nice change to use you ears as a primary sense in an age dominated by the more visual media of tvs, phones and computers.

 Happy to answer any questions and interested in hearing you own way of doing things.